Entropy (computing): Embedded systems

-Embedded systems have difficulty gathering enough entropy as they are often very simple devices with short boot times, and key generation operations that require sufficient entropy are often one of the first things a system may do.
-Common entropy sources may not exist on these devices, or will not have been active long enough during boot to ensure sufficient entropy exists.
+Embedded systems may have difficulty gathering sufficient entropy, as they are often simple devices with short boot times, and key generation operations that require sufficient entropy are often one of the first things a system may do.
+Common entropy sources may not exist on these devices, or may not have been active long enough during boot to generate sufficient entropy.
 Embedded devices often lack rotating disk drives, human interface devices, and even fans, and the network interface, if any, will not have been active for long enough to provide much entropy.
 Lacking easy access to entropy, some devices may use hard-coded keys to seed random generators, or seed random generators from easily guessed unique identifiers such as the device's MAC address.
 A simple study demonstrated the widespread use of weak keys by finding many embedded systems such as routers using the same keys.
 It was thought that the number of weak keys found would have been far higher if simple and often attacker determinable one-time unique identifiers had not been incorporated into the entropy of some of these systems.